Crypto420/morpheus-ops-console/README.md

 ### Phase 2:

-Provision of more complext blockchain network for HyperLedger Fabric, Ethereum, Nem and Multichain.
+Provision of more complex blockchain network for HyperLedger Fabric, Ethereum, Nem and Multichain.

 ### Phase 3: